A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 Additional Resources for Overactive Letdown

-1. My Pinterest Board.
+1. My Pinterest Account.
 I have a ton of pins dedicated to helping you and your baby get through this baby blunder.
 Positions, testimonials, relief ideas.
 Everything!
 Follow me on Pinterest and check out all of these resources in one spot!

-2. Laid Back Breastfeedin Tutorial
+2. Laid Back Breastfeeding Tutorial

 3. How to Manage an Overactive Let-down with the Clamping Technique